 As environmental reviews keep moving ahead, click the learn more button below to head to VDOT's page for the latest updates.

 If you would like more information on the Procurement project, head to our page here on our website.

 Transurban hosted an RFQ Project Information Meeting on January 14, 2020, at 10:00 AM.
 The presentation and sign-in sheets are available here.Learn more

 As part of the development agreement we reached with Virginia in February 2019, we are working to add a new access point to the 95 Express Lanes in Prince William County.
 A reversible ramp will connect the Lanes to Opitz Boulevard and offer access to nearby sites like Potomac Mills, Sentara Virginia Medical Center and Stonebridge at Potomac Town Center.

-Check back here in fall 2019 for more information.
+Check back here in 2020 for more information.